mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ### Option 2: Get status via the Hybrid Management PowerShell Module

-With each installation of the Hybrid Agent, the HCW install the Hybrid Management PowerShell module in \\Program Files\\Microsoft Hybrid Service\\ on the computer where the agent is installed.
+With each installation of the Hybrid Agent, the HCW install the Hybrid Management PowerShell module in \\Program Files\\Microsoft Hybrid Service\\ on the computer where the Agent is installed.
 By default, this module is not imported and so you will need to import it before you can use it.
 This module also requires the Azure module for PowerShell if not already installed.
 First install [the PackageManagement modules](https://www.powershellgallery.com/packages/PackageManagement/) and then see [this topic](/powershell/azure/servicemanagement/install-azure-ps) for the Azure PowerShell module installation instruction.

 To import the Hybrid Management module, run the following from a Windows PowerShell prompt as Administrator: